-Interested third parties can contact the registrant by using a contact form available on CIRA’s website (similar to other WHOIS privacy services).
+Interested third parties contact registrants using the contact form on CIRA’s website.

-Registrant information for domains registered to corporations continues to be provided.
-Corporations and organizations can request similar WHOIS protection in special circumstances, but this feature is disabled by default.
+Registrant information for domains registered to corporations continues to be displayed.
+Corporations and organizations can request WhoIs protection in special circumstances, but this is disabled by default.

-The current authoritative WHOIS server for .CA domains is http://whois.cira.ca/
+The authoritative WhoIs server for .CA domains is http://whois.cira.ca/